qiime2/docs/source/tutorials/phylogeny.rst

    the jumps in "tree space".
 This value should be set high enough to allow the search algorithm to avoid being trapped in local optima, but not to high that the search is haphazardly jumping around "tree space".
-That is, like Goldilocks and the three :bear:s you need to find a setting that is "just right", or at least within a set of reasonable bounds.
+That is, like Goldilocks and the three 🐻s you need to find a setting that is "just right", or at least within a set of reasonable bounds.
 One way of assessing this, is to do a few short trial runs using the ``--verbose`` flag.
 If you see that the likelihood values are jumping around to much, then lowering the